After-Shock/Cloudbox-wiki/Backup-and-Restore.md

      - If you prefer to use Rclone, set `use_rclone` to `true` and define an `rclone_dest` (default: `google:/Backups`).

-       - _Note: If you have a separate Plex and Feeder setup, you may want to separate your backups into different folders (e.g. `google:/Backups/Plex` and `google:/Backups/Feeder`)_
+       - _Note: If you have a separate Plex and Feeder setup, you may want to separate your backups into different folders (e.g. `google:/Backups/Plexbox` for your Plexbox and `google:/Backups/Feederbox` for your Feederbox)_

      - If you prefer to use Rsync, set `use_rsync` to `true` and define an `rsync_dest` (default: `rsync://somehost.com/Backups`; you can use the Rsync protocol or a folder path).